PanoDreamer: Optimization-Based Single Image to 360 3D Scene With Diffusion: Results

 \section{Results}

-In this section, we compare our approach against state-of-the-art wide-image generation and 3D scene generation methods, both visually and numerically.
+In this section, we evaluate both the generated texture and depth of our proposed algorithms.
+Specifically, we compare our approach against state-of-the-art wide-image generation and 3D scene generation methods, both visually and numerically.
 For evaluation, we compile a test set of 28 real and synthetic scenes sourced from LucidDreamer~\cite{chung2023luciddreamer} and WonderJourney~\cite{yu2024wonderjourney}.
 For numerical evaluation, we employ several metrics to evaluate different aspects of the results: (1) Quality - we assess the quality of results using CLIP-IQA+~\cite{wang2023exploring} and Q-Align~\cite{wu2023q} scores.
 CLIP-IQA+ and Q-Align are built upon contrastive language-image pre-training (CLIP)~\cite{radford2021learning} and large multi-modality models (LMMs) for image quality assessment, respectively.
 (2) Aesthetic - we use the CLIP aesthetic score (A-CLIP) and A-Align~\cite{wang2023exploring} to measure results aesthetic.
 (3) Consistency - we compute the similarity (C-CLIP) and style loss~\cite{gatys2016image} (C-Style) of the CLIP embeddings of random pairs of non-overlapping patches in the results.

+Moreover, we numerically evaluate our depth estimation against other techniques, on 30 randomly selected scenes from the real-world Stanford2D3D dataset~\cite{armeni2017joint}.
+For this evaluation, we use Absolute Relative Error (AbsRel), Root Mean Squared Error (RMSE), and three percentage metrics, i.e., the percentages of pixels where the ratio ($\delta$) between the estimated and ground truth depth is smaller than $1.25$, $1.25^2$, and $1.25^3$.